Optically Enhanced Electric Field Sensing Using Nitrogen-Vacancy Ensembles: Conclusion

 Our work opens the door to a number of intriguing future directions.
 First, in combination with recent work on diamond-surface-termination \cite{oberg2019solution,cui2013increased}, our protocol's enhanced sensitivities may help to mitigate the deleterious effects of surface screening, which currently limit the NV's ability to detect external electric fields \cite{broadway_spatial_2018, stacey_evidence_2019, mertens_patterned_2016}.
-Second, a more detailed study of the resonant ODMR lineshape as a function of detuning will provide insight into the microscopic distribution of charges within the diamond lattice \cite{mittiga2018imaging, supp}; this in turn, can help in the development of novel strategies to suppress spectral diffusion \cite{wolters2013measurement,chu2014coherent, acosta_dynamic_2012}.
+Second, our spectroscopy tools are generically applicable to characterizing the charge environment in defect systems.
+In particular, non-linear Stark shifts, consistent with the presence of local charges, have been observed in a multitude of defects, including: boron-vacancy in \emph{h}-BN, chromium in diamond, and both silicon-vacancy and divacancies in 4H-SiC \cite{noh_stark_2018, gottscholl_initialization_2020, sajid_edge_2020, muller_wide-range_2011, ruhl_stark_2020, white_static_2020, nagy_high-fidelity_2019, de_las_casas_stark_2017}.
+These non-linear Stark effects hinder the accurate experimental determination of susceptibilities, making it challenging to assess the potential of such defect systems for quantum metrology.
+Finally, our sensitivity scaling analysis suggests that for any defect ensemble exhibiting charge-dominated, inhomogeneous broadening, one can dramatically optimize electric-field sensitivities by carefully tuning the defect density.
+Such enhanced sensitivities could enable the observation of new quantum transport phenomena \cite{belthangady2013dressed,oberg2019spin} as well as mesoscopic quantum thermodynamics studies \cite{mohammady2018low}.

 \emph{Acknowledgements.---}We gratefully acknowledge the insights of and discussions with A.~Norambuena, T.~Mittiga, P.~Maletinsky, A.~Jayich, and H.~Zheng.
+We thank D.~Suter and W.~Wu for a careful reading of the manuscript.
 We are especially grateful to K. M. Fu for sharing her raw data on the optical transition linewidth vs temperature.
 This work was supported as part of the Center for Novel Pathways to Quantum Coherence in Materials, an Energy Frontier Research Center funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences under Award No.~DE-AC02-05CH11231.
+M.B.~ acknowledges support through the Department of Defense (DoD) through the National Defense Science \& Engineering Graduate (NDSEG) Fellowship Program.
 A.J.~acknowledges support from the Army Research Laboratory under Cooperative Agreement no.~W911NF-16-2-0008.
 S.H.~acknowledges support from the National Science Foundation Graduate Research Fellowship under grant no.~DGE-1752814.
-J.R.M.~acknowledges support from Conicyt-Fondecyt grant 1880673 and AFOSR FA9550-18-1-0513.
+J.R.M.~acknowledges support from ANID-Fondecyt grant 1180673, AFOSR FA9550-18-1-0513 and ANID-PIA ACT102023.
 This work of D.B.~was supported in part by the EU FET OPEN Flagship Project ASTERIQS.